-Aaron drives to Tracy’s house.
-While sitting in his car in her driveway, he picks up his gun to admire it.
-Aaron is not very experienced with guns and ends up accidentally firing it in the direction of the house.
+Example: Aaron is not very experienced with guns and ends up accidentally firing the gun he just got for his birthday in the direction of his friend’s house.

 Aaron is probably not guilty of shooting a firearm at an inhabited dwelling house because he did not act willfully or maliciously.

 A “firearm” is defined as any device designed to be used as a weapon, from which a projectile is discharged or expelled through a barrel by the force of an explosion or other form of combustion.9

 Example: One night, Scott fires a BB at his neighbor’s house.
 Scott is not guilty of shooting a firearm at an inhabited dwelling because he did not use a firearm.
 (He may, however, face charges for Penal Code 594 PC California vandalism.)

 It might seem like the word “at” doesn’t require any explanation.
 But in fact, in the context of California law on shooting at an inhabited dwelling or occupied structure, it does.

 As used in Penal Code 246, “shooting at” doesn’t have to mean shooting directly at a target.
 Instead, it can mean either: